Jennifer Mercieca

 Jennifer Mercieca is an American scholar of rhetoric.
 She is a professor of communication at Texas A&M University.
 She has written about the rhetorical style of Donald Trump, and the founding narratives that informed the political culture of the United States.

 Education and positions

-Mercieca attended the University of the Pacific, where she earned a B.A. degree in communications in 1995.
-She then continued to study there as a graduate student, earning an M.A. in communications in 1997.
+Mercieca attended the University of the Pacific, where she earned a B.A. degree in Communication in 1995.
+She then continued to study there as a graduate student, earning an M.A. in Communication in 1997.
 In 2003, she obtained a PhD in speech communication at the University of Illinois.

 In 2003, Mercieca joined the faculty in the Department of Communication at Texas A&M University.
 In 2009 she became an Associate Professor there.
 In 2015 she was a founder and briefly Acting Director of The Texas A&M Agora, and during 2016–2017 she was a Faculty Administrative Fellow in the College of Liberal Arts.